meltyfruits/meltydash/README.md

 * The throttle and brake gauges in the center cluster can optionally be displayed using the settings file.
 They are visible by default.
 * Multiple color themes.
 * Default theme consists of thoughtfully chosen PANTONE®-based colors.
 * The typeface, Authentic Sans by Christina Janus and Desmond Wong, provides clear and legible text throughout the dashboard.
-The Authentic Sans font family is included with the dashboard.
+The Authentic Sans font family is included<sup>1</sup> with the dashboard.

 ### <p align="center">Supported games</p>
 <p align="center"><img src="https://github.com/meltyfruits/meltydash/blob/main/images/supported_sim_current.png?raw=true" alt="supported_games"/></p>